A quick guide to Sevilla: what to see and do on a city break

 See also:

-Highlights of a road trip through Galicia, Spain.
+- Highlights of a road trip through Galicia, Spain.

-Spain for foodies.
+- Spain for foodies.
 10 dishes you must try while in Spain.

-10 best vegetarian restaurants in Madrid
+- 10 best vegetarian restaurants in Madrid

-5 best places to eat chocolate con churros in Madrid
+- 5 best places to eat chocolate con churros in Madrid

-Where to stay in Seville
+Where to stay in Sevilla

-Best hotels in Seville
+Best hotels in Sevilla

 There are many beautiful hotels in Seville, from suites to boutique hotels to total luxury.
 Take your time to search and choose the best option for you.
 Have a look at these few charming places: